 The restoration of the Murphy Windmill, the younger of two at the west end of Golden Gate Park, has already stalled for more than two years because of problems with contractors — one of which has gone bankrupt.
 And now the work is not expected to be completed until at least the end of next year

 The windmill was built in 1905 and was initially used to pump water from its perch over Ocean Beach up to Stow Lake, where it was dispersed through the park’s irrigation system.
 During the next few decades, the irrigation system was replaced and the windmill slowly deteriorated into disrepair.
+In 1993, the Recreation and Park Department hired a Dutch windmill expert to study the machine.
+He determined it needed immediate attention.

 In 2002, The City finally hired San Francisco contractor Mark De Jong of Bloemendal Construction Co. to do the work on the windmill, and he subcontracted with Lucas Verbij of Verbij Windmill Design and Construction in the Netherlands for some of the work, according to Rec and Park Project Manager Dan Mauer.